DMovies - Your platform for thought-provoking cinema

 County Lines

-County Line is a term used to describe is the diabolical practice of heroin and crack dealers coercing at-risk teens into muling their Mephistophelian wares to rural villages, extending their grim tendrils outwards from urban seats of power.
+County Line is a term used to describe is the diabolical practice of heroin and crack dealers coercing at-risk teens into muling their Mephistophelian wares to rural villages, extending their grim tendrils outwards from the urban seats of power.
 It is a phenomenon that has emerged from obscurity a few short years ago and grown to infamy, commanding headlines in recent months with countless police busts and agonising testimonials from those youths bullied, bribed or otherwise persuaded into these illicit machinations.
 With such dark subject matter, it is clear from the off that County Lines the film is not going to make for lighthearted viewing.

 Tyler (Conrad Khan) lives in a cramped flat with precocious sis Aliyah (Tabitha Milne-Price) and harried mum Toni (Ashley Madekwe).
 She is the sole support of their family unit and is working long, exhausting nights as a cleaner to keep them afloat.
 With their mother barely present, Tyler is left to shoulder the responsibility of his own upbringing and that of Aliyah.
 All too aware of their precarious position, he internalises this stress and the cracks are starting to show.